October 20, 2024

 The names of the recipients of NBA star Jaylen Brown’s inaugural Boston XChange (BXC) incubator program have been revealed.

-Brown and his Boston Celtics teammate Jrue Holiday met with the 10 Boston-area entrepreneurs on Oct.16 participating in the inaugural accelerator program launched through the Celtics star’s nonprofit initiative, introduced in August.
-The program aims to generate $5 billion in generational wealth within Boston’s communities of color, The Boston Globe reports.
+Brown and his Boston Celtics teammate, Jrue Holiday, met with the 10 Boston-area entrepreneurs on Oct.
+16, participating in the inaugural accelerator program launched through the Celtics star’s nonprofit initiative, introduced in August.
+The Boston Globe reports that the program aims to generate $5 billion in generational wealth within Boston’s communities of color.

 BXC was inspired by Brown’s remarks last year, following his then-record $304 million NBA contract extension, where he expressed a desire to use part of his earnings to create a “Black Wall Street” in Boston.
-The incubator program, in collaboration with the JLH Fund, will provide visionary creators from underrepresented communities with the business resources needed to successfully prototype, produce, and launch their projects.
+In collaboration with the JLH Fund, the incubator program will provide visionary creators from underrepresented communities with the business resources needed to successfully prototype, produce, and launch their projects.
 As part of the incubator, recipients will receive $100,000 in grant funding, access to work and creator spaces, and business services valued at over $150,000.
-In addition, creators will benefit from three years of coaching to help accelerate their ventures in industries such as design, arts, media, entertainment, fashion, and culinary arts.
+In addition, creators will benefit from three years of coaching to help accelerate their ventures in design, arts, media, entertainment, fashion, and culinary arts.

-The NBA champion announced the incubator program in August in response to the drastic wealth disparity between Black and White families in Boston, Massachusetts.
+In August, the NBA champion announced the incubator program in response to the drastic wealth disparity between Black and white families in Boston, Massachusetts.

 “Living in Boston and playing in Boston, one thing that you notice are the differences.
 I came across an article that basically said that the median net worth of a Black household in Greater Boston is $8, while for white households, it’s six figures,” he said.